Patil-Abhishek23/WarpDrive-Tech-clone-/README.md

 Features
 Responsive Design: Our clone is crafted with a responsive layout, ensuring a consistent viewing experience on various devices.
-HTML and CSS: The entire project is built using only HTML and CSS, highlighting our ability to create compelling web interfaces without relying on complex frameworks
+HTML and CSS: The entire project is built using only HTML and CSS, highlighting our ability to create compelling web interfaces without relying on complex frameworks.